archbardinexile/BGCL/_posts/2024-09-13-cult-of-tenebrae.md

 ---
 layout: post
-title: Faction ▶ Cult of Tenebrae
+title: The Cult of Tenebrae (Faction)
 published: false
 ---